dahyman91/financial-dashboard/README.md

 ## About the project

 Track stocks from different exchanges, add them to a portfolio or see advanced technical details on the dashboard.
-This project was build to demonstrate the ability to work with external APIs.
-Specifically, we use the [Finnhub API](https://finnhub.io/) and the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs).
-Additionally, we impleted a number of widgets provided by [TradingView](https://www.tradingview.com/).
+This project was built to demonstrate the ability to work with external APIs.
+Specifically, the [Finnhub API](https://finnhub.io/) and the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs) were used.
+Additionally, a number of widgets provided by [TradingView](https://www.tradingview.com/) were implemented.

 ### Built With